rochoa85/PepFun/README.md

 ```
 ### Generation of Libraries

-To generate different types of libraries, it is required to call a function from pepfun.py.
-It means that calling pepfun.py as a stand-alone tool is not suitable for this purpose.
-An example of how to generate a library is available in the Jupyter Notebook tutorial.
+To generate different types of peptide libraries, it is required to call a function from pepfun.py.
+This means that calling pepfun.py as a stand-alone tool is not suitable for this purpose.
+An example of how to generate a library is available in the Jupyter Notebook tutorial (tutorial_PepFun.ipynb).

 ### Specialized tutorial for developers

-In case the user want to explore in detail the functions and applications using massive datasets, a Jupyter Notebook is provided to run a set of operations with PepFun modules. *To run the example please verify that the conda environment was created successfully.*
+If the user wants to explore in detail the functions and applications using massive datasets, a Jupyter Notebook is provided to run a set of operations with PepFun modules. *To run the example please verify that the conda environment was created successfully.*

 ## Support

-In case the protocol is useful for other research projects and require some advice, please contact us to the email: rodrigo.ochoa@udea.edu.co.
+For support, please contact us to the email: rodrigo.ochoa@udea.edu.co.
+Please cite: "Ochoa & Cossio.
+PepFun: open source protocols for peptide-related computational analysis.
+Molecules, 2021." (to be published)